open-crs/dataset/README.md

 ## Setup

+1. Download the repository in `/opencrs/dataset`.
+If you want to use other path, modify the corresponding configururation parameter.
-1. Ensure that the repository's submodules (which are the test suites) are downloaded too.
+2. Ensure that the repository's submodules (which are the test suites) are downloaded too.
 If you want to clone the repository, use the flag `--recurse-submodules` to download them too.
-2. Install the required Python 3 packages via `poetry install --no-dev`.
+3. Install the required Python 3 packages via `poetry install --no-dev`.
-3. Build the Docker image: `docker build --tag ubuntu_32bit_compilator -f docker/Dockerfile.ubuntu_32bit_compilator .`.
+4. Build the Docker image: `docker build --tag ubuntu_32bit_compilator -f docker/Dockerfile.ubuntu_32bit_compilator .`.
-4. Ensure the Docker API is accessible by:
+5. Ensure the Docker API is accessible by:
    - Running the module as `root`; or
    - Changing the Docker socket permissions (unsecure approach) via `chmod 777 /var/run/docker.sock`.